1982 Garuda Fokker F28 crash

-The 1982 Garuda Fokker F28 crash occurred on March 20, 1982, when a Fokker F28, operated by Garuda Indonesian Airways, operating a passenger flight to on the Jakarta-Lampung route overran the runway at Tanjung Karang-Branti Airport (Lampung) in the province of Lampung, Indonesia, during very heavy rain.
+The 1982 Garuda Fokker F28 crash, which killed all 27 people on board a Garuda Indonesian Airways Fokker F28 occurred on March 20, 1982.
+Garuda was operating a passenger flight to on the Jakarta-Lampung route overran the runway at Tanjung Karang-Branti Airport (Lampung) in the province of Lampung, Indonesia, during very heavy rain.
 The aircraft stopped on 700m (2300ft/770yd) away from the runway in a field with the aircraft setting on fire.